sgilda/maven-qstools-plugin/README.md

 The report will be generated at: `MAVEN_PROJECT/target/site/qschecker.html`

-### Configuring QSTools Checkers
+### Configuring QSTools

-QSTools configuration is made by editing the online file https://raw.github.com/jboss-developer/maven-qstools-plugin/master/config/qstools_config.yaml
+QSTools configuration is made by editing the online file https://github.com/jboss-developer/maven-qstools-plugin/blob/master/config/qstools_config.yaml

 You can use a local config file by overwriting qstools property: